 “Everything matches with the historical photograph except the front of the glacier, which is now more than a kilometre off compared to its 1899 position.
 Also, from the comparison of the photos, you can see how the glacier has receded by more than 200 metres inside its lateral moraines, which, being rocky debris, have remained more or less in the same position.
 The results of the comparison are shocking; no words can describe it”

-After completing their surveys of Kangchenjunga and Jannu, between the end of June and the beginning of July, the fifth expedition of “On the Trails of the Glaciers” headed toward Everest, the tallest mountain on the planet.
+After completing their surveys of Kangchenjunga and Jannu, between the end of June and the beginning of July, the fifth expedition of “On the Trail of the Glaciers” headed toward Everest, the tallest mountain on the planet.
 The base camp for the “rooftop of the world” is constantly over 5500 metres, an elevation that makes even the simplest action tiring.

 For this reason, the group decided not to proceed above 6,000 metres, as planned, and decided to concentrate on the next objective, Cho Oyu.
 Before leaving Everest, though, there was time to take a new photo of the Rongbuk glacier, located in the northern part of the summit.